jhucompilers/fall2022/assign/assign03.md

 `SymbolTableKind` enumeration type): variables, functions, and types.
 Type entries are only used for struct data types.

+You can use the `define` and `declare` member functions of `SymbolTable` to create a new symbol table entry.  `define` should be used for function definitions and all variable declarations. `declare` should be used only for function declarations (a.k.a. function prototypes.)

 Like the interpreter language in Assignments 1 and 2, C is a block scoped language.
 Each statement list (represented by `AST_STATEMENT_LIST` nodes in the AST) is a scope nested within its parent scope.